 Mr. Spencer currently resides in Union County with his wife, Kim, their two children, Jonathan (18), and Kaylee (15), and their Golden Retriever, Patrick.
 When he is not at school, Mr. Spencer enjoys spending time with his family, playing the guitar, exercising, and working around the yard.
 He is also a trained and active Assistant Scoutmaster with the Boy Scouts of America.
 In August, 2015, he became the proud father of an Eagle Scout!
 During the summer of 2016, he accompanied scouts from Troop 120 to the Boy Scouts of America’s National High Adventure Sea Base camp in the Florida Keys.

 Mr. Spencer is very proud of his school for being recognized as a 2013 National Blue Ribbon School by the United States Department of Education.
-He looks forward to continuing to be a part of this wonderful school community for the 2016-17 school year and to maintain the high expectations for excellence that have been in place at Shiloh for many years.
-He is also very excited about being a part of the Shiloh school community as the school celebrates its 100th year!
+He looks forward to continuing to be a part of this wonderful school community for the 2017-18 school year and to maintain the high expectations for excellence that have been in place at Shiloh for many years.
+He was also very excited about being a part of the Shiloh school community as the school just celebrated its 100th year!